EdisonCat/blackboard/README.md

 ---
 ### DAO(Data Access Operation):
-The layer that is close to datasource
+The layer that is close to datasource.
 #### PersonDao.java
 PersonDao.java is used to access person(student/professor) datasource and operate, this class can be called by PersonService.class.